Dobiasd/frugally-deep/FAQ.md

 because when using `convert_model.py` a test case (input and corresponding output values) is generated automatically and saved along with your model. `fdeep::load_model` runs this test to make sure the results of a forward pass in frugally-deep are the same as in Keras.
 If not, an exception is thrown.

-So why do you different values nonetheless when running `fdeep::model::predict`?
+So why do you get different values nonetheless when running `fdeep::model::predict`?
 Probably you are not feeding the exact same values into the model as you do in Python.
-Especially in the case of images as input this can be caused by:
+Especially in the case of images as input, this can be caused by:

 * different normalization method of the pixel values
 * different ways to scale (e.g., interpolation mode) the image before using it

-To check if the input values really are the same, you can just print them, in Python and in C++:
+To check if the input values really are the same, you can print them, in Python and in C++:

 ```python
 input = ...